• Skip to primary navigation

 Which is why you need to be VERY careful when buying a tenanted property.
 Particularly if it is being sold at a low price.

-Filed Under: Readers problems Tagged With: Hmo
+Filed Under: Clinic Tagged With: Hmo

-IMPORTANT: Please check the date of the post above - remember, if it is an old post, the law may have changed since it was written.
+Please check the date of the post - remember, if it is an old post, the law may have changed since it was written.

 You should always get independent legal advice before taking any action.

-Note that we do not publish all comments, please >> click here to read our terms of use and comments policy.
-Comments close after three months.
+Please read our terms of use and comments policy.
+Comments close after three months

 Never miss another post!

-Worried about Insurance?
+Worried about insurance?

 Disclaimer